SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 are more like conventional magnetohydrodynamic boundaries.
 In *Three Body Problem* Liu Cixin has to invent a nice little fantasy physics into the story to get the million-fold magnification of microwave transmissions he needs.
-But it is a cool soft scifi plot device. *J'approuve*.'))
+But it is a cool soft scifi plot device. *J'approuve*.))

 The comedy angle is the TV series depicts Ye Wenjie's thesis as a stair case profile of frequencies.
 They should have used a power law fall off with